Emil

 With the advent of radium, however, a long step was was taken

-looking toward the ultimate realization of these little-understood
+looking toward the ultimate realization of these

-phenomena, for by its wonderful manifestations of radiant energy
+little-understood phenomena, for by its wonderful manifestations

-it has given us an insight into the actuality of what we term
+of radiant energy it has given us an insight into the actuality

-perpetual motion, projecting as it does its corpuscles carrying
+of what we term perpetual motion, projecting as it does its

-electric charges and capable of doing work without losing any of
+corpuscles carrying electric charges and capable of doing work

-its original weight and without cessation; likewise it offers an
+without losing any of its original weight and without cessation;

-analogous condition to that of transforming the baser metals into
+likewise it offers an analogous condition to that of

-those of precious worth, since it is now known with certainty that
+since it is now known with certainty that radium changes into

-These are not mere glittering generalities, but cold, hard facts,
+These are not mere glittering generalities, but cold, hard

-Curies and Lord Ramsey.
+Becquerel, the Curies and Lord Ramsey.

 But gravitation!
-Is this attractive force which draws bodies upon
+Is this attractive force which draws bodies

-pale of man's analysis?
+the pale of man's analysis?
 Radium offers no solution for the

 mysterious attraction, although Newton did solve its laws.